Ministry of Health Media Release on behalf of Public Health South

 cases in New Zealand is a strain of group B.

 How do you recognise if someone has meningococcal disease?
 Don't wait - take action: see a doctor if you or your child

 is sick.
 If your child is sick - check often.
 Meningococcal disease - early treatment saves lives.
 Your child may be

 seriously ill if they: - have a fever - refuse drinks or feeds - are sleepy or floppy - or harder to wake - vomit - are

 crying or unsettled - have a rash/spots - have a headache.
 Anyone can get meningococcal disease - though those at

 greatest risk are children under five and young adults. if your child gets worse - take them straight back to the

 How is meningococcal disease spread?
 The bacteria (meningococci) can be spread by close contact with someone who is

 Close contact means: Living in the same household Sleeping in the same room Attending the same pre-school (for more than

-just a few hours a week) Sharing food, drink or utensils Kissing Sharing spit ? from whistles, cigarettes, chewing gum
+just a few hours a week) Sharing food, drink or utensils Kissing Sharing spit ? from whistles, chewing gum etc.

 People often carry the meningococcal bacteria harmlessly in their nose and throat without getting ill.
 As many as two